AI Tools (ChatGPT) FAQ

 Generate samples for students to critique:

-Have your students enter your assignment prompt into ChatGPT.
-Then ask them to use your grading criteria/rubric to evaluate the output that ChatGPT generates.
+Have your students enter your assignment prompt into an AI tool.
+Then ask them to use your grading criteria/rubric to evaluate the output that the AI tool generates.
 This can be a helpful way to provide “sample” work to your students who may be looking for examples or curious about what a “good” and “bad” version of the deliverable looks like.
 You can also include your own comments and critiques and use the AI-generated output like you would use an example of a past student’s work.
-This approach not only enhances transparency of grading criteria but also helps students practice and get feedback on necessary skills.
+This approach not only enhances transparency of grading criteria, but also helps students practice and get feedback on necessary skills.

 Have fun:

 Have ChatGPT write an academic integrity policy forbidding its use.
 Ask it to write an email to students’ pets.
-Input an unsolvable math problem.
 After requesting that it write in another language, compare the output to other translation algorithms.
+Input an unsolvable math or coding problem into an AI Tool.
 Be creative!
-Regardless, talk about what it means to do things “the human way;” have your students make a list of all the things they would rather do than have an AI do for them, then have them ask ChatGPT to write up that list and compare!
+Regardless, talk about what it means to do things “the human way;” have your students make a list of all the things they would rather do than have an AI do for them, then have them ask an AI tool to write up that list and compare!